wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-sql-query.md

     FROM Families
     WHERE Families.address.state IN ("NY", "WA", "CA", "PA", "OH", "OR", "MI", "WI", "MN", "FL")

-IN is equivalent to chaining multiple OR clauses, however since it can be served using a single index, DocumentDB supports a higher [limit](documentdb-limits.md) for the number of arguments specified within an IN clause.
+IN is equivalent to chaining multiple OR clauses, however since it can be served using a single index, DocumentDB supports a higher <!-- deleted by customization [limit](/documentation/articles/documentdb-limits) --><!-- keep by customization: begin --> [limit](documentdb-limits.md) <!-- keep by customization: end --> for the number of arguments specified within an IN clause.

 ### Ternary (?) and Coalesce (??) operators
 The Ternary and Coalesce operators can be used to build conditional expressions, similar to popular programming languages like C# and JavaScript.